 (4) Behave professionally.

 Since the ultimate result of your graduate degree should be some type of professional employment, develop your professional behavior.
 Be punctual, courteous, and collegial.
 Respect the views of others and try to maintain an open mind.
 Give credit to others for their ideas and don't plagiarise.
 Remember that science is about critiquing ideas, so learn to give and receive constructive criticism.
 Appreciate the help of others.

 Time is short--you will have only 2 years to complete your Masters or 4 years to complete your Ph.D.
 Here are some general guidelines.

 - Identify an advisor during your first semester.

 - Complete your TDP by the end of the first semester.

-- With your advisor, identify two additional faculty to serve as committee members.
+- With your advisor, identify two additional graduate faculty to serve as committee members.
 Only one may be outside of the Department of Biological Sciences.

 - Write and defend your thesis proposal by the end of your second semester.

 - Try to finish as much of your coursework as possible the first three semesters to give yourself sufficient time to write and defend your thesis in your final (fourth) semester.

 - Identify an advisor during your first semester.